"Doctor," Wyn said as she watched him step back from the console

 WAS getting him down about all this.
 He could handle everything that was

-thrown at him, but he didn't want to do it alone.
-Without somebody beside
+thrown at him, but he didn’t want to do it alone.
+Without somebody

-all so much.
+needed them all so much.

-"So really you're just using us?"
+“So really you’re just using us?”
 A voice said accusingly.

-He blinked away the rain and looked at the sweet,
+He blinked away the rain and looked at the sweet, elfin face of Jo Grant,

-elfin face of Jo Grant, looking as she did when he knew her first.
-Except
+looking as she did when he knew her first.
+Except that usually she was

-that usually she was smiling then.
-Now she looked hard and cold towards
+smiling then.
+Now she looked hard and cold towards him.

-"Of course not," he replied.
-"That's
+“Of course not,” he replied.
+“That’s a stupid

 me.
 Because I know they all cared."

-"You used to shout at me.
-Call me names."
+“You used to shout at me, call me names.”

 "Clumsy clot was about the worst thing I ever called you.
 And you

-a test?
-See if I'll feel guilty about treating you badly?
-You know I never
+Is this a test?
+See if I’ll feel guilty about treating you badly?

-did.
-Every step of the way from when they sent you to me to when I left
+they sent you to me to when I left you with Cliff because he could give

-you with Cliff because he could give you the sort of love I never could.
+you the sort of love I never could.
+So let’s not have any of that

-So let's not have any of that nonsense.
-I'm not falling for it.
-And if
+nonsense.
+I’m not falling for it.
+And if you were the REAL Jo I’d

-you were the REAL Jo I'd tell you to go now before you catch a cold.
-But
+tell you to go now before you catch a cold.
+But you’re not really

-you're not really her, so just push off and leave me alone."
+her, so just push off and leave me alone.”

-"You left ME to die on Gallifrey,"
+“You left ME to die on Gallifrey,” another voice said and

-another voice said and he looked at the face of Leela,
+he looked at the face of Leela, the beautiful tribeswoman he had called

-her capacity to rise above her beginnings and gain sophistication of a
+her beginnings and gain sophistication of a kind.
+He cherished her memory

-kind.
-He cherished her memory as much as any of them.
+as much as any of them.

 "I left you on Gallifrey to marry Andred.
 And you did.
 What happened